-Traditional online markets take a one-time payment set by data owners.
-For data markets based on cloud computing, either data owners [9] or cloud providers [10] can be sellers, and they provide term-based offers such as monthly subscriptions.
+3) Cost models: Traditional online markets take a one-time payment set by data owners.
+On cloud-based data markets, either data owners [12] or cloud providers [13] can be sellers, with term-based offers such as monthly subscriptions.
 Some cloud providers use a pay-as-you-go mode.
-Each query is charged based on bytes of scanned data [19].
+Each query is charged based on bytes of scanned data [14].
 On the Ethereum-based data market, owners and miners are all sellers, jointly charging users.
-Most online data markets adopt a unilateral cost model [20], while the cost model can also be bilateral, such as auction, in a more complex situation.
+Previously-mentioned online data markets all adopt a unilateral cost model [15], while the cost model can also be bilateral, such as auction, in a more complex situation.